QCDIS/NaaVRE-website/Readiness-level-framework.md

 We discern five readiness levels in the development of a virtual lab.
 A new virtual lab starts at level 1.
 For each higher readiness level improvements should be made to the assets and documents in order to make the lab usable by others with an increasing amount of independence from the virtual lab core developers and VRE DevOps team.

-1. Core Development: Core development of the virtual lab is taking place in co-development with the Lifewatch team.
+1. Core Development: Core development of the virtual lab is taking place in co-development with the Lifewatch VRE development and operations team.
 2. First use: The first person not involved in the core development of the virtual lab can start using the virtual lab.
 This user will receive support from the Lifewatch (VRE) development and operations team.
 This is the stage in which the lab is considered ready enough to support a golden use case.
 Quality assurance can indicate that the lab is ready for its first use.